 Like any other essay, a literary analysis outline also has the following structure:

-Your goal is to interpret the text and to explore how the text functions at a deeper level.
-It can not only clarify what is defined in the text but also analyse it.
+Your goal is to interpret the text and explore how the text functions at a deeper level.
+Your interpretation should clarify what the text defines and also analyse it.

-You are primarily looking for literary instruments — texts that are used by authors to express meaning and influence.
-You should also search for similarities between different texts when comparing and contrasting various texts.
+You are primarily looking for literary instruments — texts authors use to express meaning and influence.
+You will need to find similarities and differences when comparing various texts.

-There are some main areas you can concentrate on during your literary analysis essay.
-When you study every aspect of the text, strive to see how they all interact.
+There are some primary areas you can concentrate on during your literary analysis essay.
+When you study every aspect of the text, strive to see how they interact.
 To track essential passages and quotations, you can use highlights or notes.

 Identify the language and symbols used by the author